 REBEKAH’S FEAR: REBEKAH LET HER FEAR GET IN THE WAY OF HER FAITH CAUSING HER TO LOSE WHAT SHE LOVED MOST.

 Isaac was old and losing his sight.
 He called Esau and told him to hunt for some wild game and prepare Isaac’s favorite dish.
 He would then pronounce the blessing of the firstborn onto Esau.
 Rebekah remembered God’s promise but her fear that Esau would get the blessing she wanted for Jacob caused her to intervene and choose deception instead of faith.

 Jacob willfully followed Rebekah’s plan of deception.
 He pretended to be Esau and tricked Isaac into giving him the blessing Isaac intended for Esau.
 When Esau learned of his brother’s trickery, a hate began to grow in him and he schemed how he might kill Jacob someday.
 When Rebekah heard of Esau’s plan, she sent Jacob away with the excuse that he needed to travel back to Rebekah’s brother to find a wife so he would not have to marry a Canaanite woman.

-Rebekah probably never again saw this son she loved so much.
+In an attempt to gain what she wanted, Rebekah let fear cause her to lose what she loved the most.
+She probably never saw her son again.
 If she had trusted God’s provision of His promise, she might have grown old watching Jacob receive God’s blessings.
-Instead of faith she chose fear, using manipulation and deception to pull God’s plan into place.
-But GOD’S PLAN NOT GOD’S WAY IS NEVER GOD’S WILL.
+But instead of faith she chose fear, using manipulation and deception to pull God’s plan into place.